 Switzerland and the Free Trade Agreement with Mercosur

 While President Bolsonaro’s rhetoric and politics spur on the exploitation of nature and indigenous communities, European countries are also responsible as buyers of Brazilian products: Switzerland has also imported feed, beef, gold and palm oil from Brazil in recent years, including from the Amazon region.
 Now the EFTA countries want a free trade agreement with Switzerland and the Mercosur states, including Brazil.

 As a member of the Mercosur coalition, the STP, together with other NGOs, demands that such an agreement should contain control mechanisms as well as binding sanction mechanisms with regard to indigenous rights and environmental protection.

-In autumn 2019, a delegation of indigenous leaders travels through Europe to make European countries aware of their responsibilities in trade with Brazil.
-The STP is accompanying the delegation in Switzerland.
+In autumn 2019, a delegation of indigenous leaders travelled through Europe to make European countries aware of their responsibilities in trade with Brazil.
+The STP has accompanied the delegation in Switzerland.
 It supports its appeal to Switzerland to take measures and to promote fair and sustainable economic relations.

 These are the demands set out by the STP and its partners